If you are looking for stupid simple tips to step up your aerial drone filming game, this article will go right down your boulevard.

 Like I mentioned before, what I like to do right before start shooting, is to listen to the music I want to use in the video to get me in the mood.
 It just makes it so much easier for me to get into the groove and decide on the spot which scenes will look good and which not.

-And I always try to film everything with the editing in mind.
-I’m thinking about the opening shot that I will be using, about the transitions, effects and so on.
+And I always try to film everything with editing in mind.
+I’m thinking about the opening shot that I will be using, the transitions, effects, templates that I use, and so on.
 And I just try to have a few different options to choose from for each of the scenes.

 Calibrate your gimbal